chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha_aws.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 placeholder

+For more information about |amazon ebs|, see http://aws.amazon.com/ebs/.